 Welcome to Ruthmere

 Ruthmere Campus comprises three historic properties that engage visitors with a unique experience of history, art and architecture.
-Whether you are taking a guided tour of Ruthmere Mansion, the historic Havilah Beardsley House, listening to a concert, participating in an educational program, enjoying a relaxing stay at rustic Creek House Center, or celebrating your nuptials with an unforgettable garden wedding, the experiences at Ruthmere are one of a kind and make a difference.
+Whether you are taking a guided tour of Ruthmere Mansion, the historic Havilah Beardsley House, listening to a concert, participating in an educational program, or celebrating your nuptials with an unforgettable garden wedding, the experiences at Ruthmere are one of a kind and make a difference.

 History is the heart of Ruthmere.
 Elkhart is here for a reason, and the history of the Beardsley family reveals the answer.
 Through archaeology and research relive the era of Elkhart's founding at the Havilah Beardsley House, or immerse yourself in the beauty and culture of the historic mansion and gardens at Ruthmere.